markgordon22/MAKE-YOUR-MARK/README.md

 ## Bugs ##

-Here are some of the **bugs** i encountered along the way of MAKEYOURMARK
+Here are some of the **bugs** i encountered along the way of MAKE YOUR MARK

 * Bug: Images in bootstrap cards and cards itself were extremely narrow on mobile and tablet devices
   Solution: Decreased the padding of the containers so that the cards could take up more room of the container so they could be easier